GenericMappingTools/gmt/doc_modern/rst/source/gmtconvert.rst

     gmt convert results.b -o8,4-6 -bi9s | plot ...

-You want to plot the 2nd column of a 2-column file left.txt versus the first column of a file right.d:
+You want to plot the 2nd column of a 2-column file left.txt versus the first column of a file right.txt:

    ::